yeguang-xue/yeguang-xue.github.io/cv.md

 #### Services

-* Reviewer: *Journal of Applied Mechanics (Transactions of the ASME)*
+* Reviewer: *Journal of Applied Mechanics (Transactions of the ASME)*, *Journal of the Mechanics and Physics of Solids*, *Mechanics of Materials*
 * Teaching Assistant/Grader at Northwestern University: Advanced Fracture Mechanics, Mechanics of Thin Films, Mechanics of Composite Materials, Fluid Mechanics
-* Student Trainer for Northwestern Research Computing Workshops: Introduction to Julia, Introduction to Vim
+* Trainer for Northwestern Research Computing Workshops: Introduction to Julia, Introduction to Vim

 #### Skills